Michio Kaku: Television and film

-Kaku's popularity in American culture can largely be attributed to his charismatic way of explaining complex scientific theories in layman's terms.
-While his technical writings are confined to theoretical physics, his public speaking and media appearances cover a broad range of topics, from the Kardashev scale to more esoteric subjects such as wormholes and time travel.
 In January 2007, Kaku visited Oman.
 While there, he talked at length to select members of that country's decision makers.
 In an interview with local media, Kaku elaborated on his vision of the future of humans.
 Kaku considers climate change and terrorism as serious threats in human evolution from a Type 0 civilization to Type 1 on the Kardashev scale.